andrei5090/assignment-xyz/README.md

 # Andrei's XYZ Bank - How to Use

 Spring Boot REST API for customer registration and account opening.
 Supports NL/BE customers with automatic IBAN generation and JWT authentication.

 ## Quick Start

-**Recommended:** Use Docker
+**Recommended:** Use Docker as described under *Testing*, or you can start the app quickly using the command below and follow the same instructions (please note that the docker run will have a persistent db):

 ```bash
 ./gradlew bootRun